dannyferguson/DotNetAngularTemplate/README.md

 * Another preference when it comes to personal projects is that I do not care for an ORM.
 I know enough SQL to write the queries myself.

-* I also prefer doing session/cookie based authentication versus JWT since users are more in control of their sessions.
+* I also prefer doing cookie based authentication versus JWT since users are more in control of their sessions.
 And scaling would really not be much of a problem (centralized cache like redis + more backend instances)

 ## Environment Variables